FUNCTIONAL RELATIONSHIPS: ARTIST-MADE FURNITURE

 HAMPTONS INSTITUTE: GUARDRAILS ON DEMOCRACY

-Norman Eisen, a globally recognized authority on law, ethics, and anti-corruption, and Anthony D. Romero, executive director of the ACLU, lead a panel discussion on the prosecutorial process and enforcing legal limits on the current Trump administration.
-Moderated by James D. Zirin, author, legal analyst, and television show host.
+Norman Eisen, a globally recognized authority on law, ethics, and anti-corruption, Susan Corke, executive director, Democracy Defenders Action & Democracy Defenders Fund, and Anthony D. Romero, executive director of the ACLU, will lead a discussion on the prosecutorial process and enforcing legal limits on the current Trump administration.
+James D. Zirin, author, legal analyst, and television show host, will moderate.
+Together, this panel will explore the urgent threats facing democracy today—and the essential guardrails needed to protect it—in a candid, insightful, and compelling conversation.

 GUARDRAILS ON DEMOCRACY